Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Summary and Conclusions

+\item Our analysis indicates that the systematically higher stellar metallicities observed in the {\sc Indiv} runs are also due to less suppressive SN feedback, which allows the gas to sustain higher densities.
+This maintained high-density environment promotes in situ self-enrichment.
+In contrast, clustered SNe in the non-{\sc Indiv} runs tend to strongly evacuate gas, significantly lower densities, and suppress subsequent star formation.
+Furthermore, the lower star particle masses in the {\sc Indiv} runs allow for more precise resolution of localized metal recycling, further enhancing the metallicity of newly formed stars.
+These factors collectively lead to a metallicity enhancement in the simulated galaxies within the {\sc Indiv} scenario, emphasizing the critical role of IMF sampling and feedback implementation in shaping the chemical evolution of UFD analogs.

+\item When comparing the metallicity distribution function (MDF) of observed UFDs with simulated UFD analogs, our results exhibit in the {\sc Indiv} runs, the MDF peaks at higher metallicities, closely matching observational data for {\sc Halo1} and {\sc Halo2}, unlike the {\sc Burst} and {\sc Simf} runs, which skew towards lower metallicities.
+This is attributed to the absence of stars with relatively high metallicities ($\rm [Fe/H]\gtrsim-2$) in these runs.
+Also, our results exhibit a low-metallicity tail ($\rm [Fe/H]\lesssim-4$) that is rarely found in observations, reducing average metallicity.
+We find that these stars originate from external metal enrichment or form at density peaks polluted by metals.
+Excluding these low-metallicity stars ($\rm [Fe/H]\lesssim-4$) brings the mean metallicities of simulated UFDs into good agreement with observational values and reduces the dispersion in the MDFs.

-\item The average metallicity of the simulated UFD analogs, particularly in the {\sc Indiv} runs, matches well with observed values.
-However, estimates in the {\sc Burst} and {\sc SIMF} runs tend to show lower $\rm \langle[Fe/H]\rangle$ values by about 1 dex for stellar masses of $M_\ast\lesssim 10^5\msun$ compared to observations.
-This difference can be attributed to the continuous nature of star formation in {\sc Indiv}, where the gas metallicity shaped by previous SN events is rapidly reflected in the stellar metallicity, as stars are sampled individually.
-Moreover, the relatively weak energy from a single SN event in {\sc Indiv} allows for continuous star formation, leading to stars with relatively high-metallicity ($\rm [Fe/H]\gtrsim-2$). \\
+\item In the context of the stellar mass-metallicity relation, the average metallicity of the simulated UFD analogs, particularly in the {\sc Indiv} runs, shows a good agreement with observed values.
+However, estimates in the {\sc Burst} and {\sc Simf} runs tend to show lower $\rm \langle[Fe/H]\rangle$ values by about 1 dex for stellar masses of $M_\ast\lesssim 10^5\msun$ compared to observations.
+This difference can be attributed to the continuous nature of star formation in {\sc Indiv}, where the gas metallicity shaped by previous SN events is rapidly reflected in the stellar metallicity, since stars are sampled individually.
+Moreover, the relatively weak energy from a single SN event in {\sc Indiv} allows for continuous star formation, leading to stars with relatively high-metallicity ($\rm [Fe/H]\gtrsim-2$).

+\item In this study, we apply the same star formation efficiency across three methods.
+However, caution is needed regarding efficiency based on star sampling.
+As UFD simulations reach higher resolutions, where stellar particle mass can exceed gas particle mass, a fixed star formation efficiency, typically $\epsilon_{\rm ff}=0.01 - 0.1$, is used without considering the mass ratio.
+Despite varying stellar-to-gas mass ratios and efficiencies, simulations often directly compare galaxy properties like stellar mass and metallicity across different simulations.
+It is essential to adjust efficiency according to star sampling, although most UFD galaxy simulations overlook these factors. \\

 \end{itemize}